inemtsev/hugo_blog/content/posts/golang-microservices-gRPC-communication.md

 Hope this helped you setup gRPC connectivity between your microservices :)

-In Part 2 of this post, let's add Postgre SQL connectivity.
+In Part 2 of this series, let's add Postgre SQL connectivity.